xt0fer/YouAreEllMVC/README.md

 * It's possible you may also need to understand some of what the [Jackson package](https://github.com/FasterXML/jackson) does.

+* You'll create a couple "views" to print out the current information from each command on the user's behalf.
+ALL I/O between the user and your program should be entirely in the YouAreEll class.
+No printlns in any other class (except for debugging.)

+* You should write some simple tests to prove your classes work.

 ## IDs

+This is the stuff your controllers should know how to do.

 #### ID commands in shell